mukhtar-github/react-js/README.md

 // Named Exports Example
 export const books = [];

-// Importing Named Exports Example import { books } from "./books"; // We don't add the .js extention when importing javascript files in react.
+// Importing Named Exports into index.js file.
+// The name (books) cannot be changed in the index.js file, since it is a named export not a default export. import { books } from "./books";

-// Using VS Code extensions for react - ES7+ React/Redux/React-Native snippets, we can create our component using rafce(regular arror function component export) shortcut, using export default. import React from "react";
+// Using VS Code extensions for react - ES7+ React/Redux/React-Native snippets, we can create our component using rafce(regular arror function component export) shortcut.

+// Default Exports Example using rafce. import React from "react";

 const Book = () => {